|VR=525 m, Ø=1,200 m.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Алмазный карьер «Мир» (Freedom Mine) is located at the eponymous town Mirny.
+The Алмазный карьер «Мир» (Mir Diamond Mine, Freedom Mine) is located at the eponymous town Mirny.
 It started as a huge open cast mine, which dug into the diamond bearing kimberlite pipe.
-The construction of the mine was ordered by Stalin in 1955, because the Soviet Union needed industrial-grade diamonds.
+The construction of the mine was ordered by Josip Stalin in 1955, because the Soviet Union needed industrial-grade diamonds.
 During its heydays the mine produced over 10 million carats of diamonds annually of which a good percentage were gem-quality.
 Mir has produced over 200 million carats of diamonds, the largest weighing 342 carats.

 As the mine is located in Siberia, there are long winters and permafrost, which made open cast mining quite difficult.
 One of the legends around the mine tells that experiments to use jet engines to melt the ground failed.
-As a result explosives had to be used.
-After the pit had become one of the biggest three man made hole, it was abandoned and mining continued underground.
+As a result, explosives had to be used.
+After the pit had become one of the biggest three man-made holes, it was abandoned and mining continued underground.

 Diamonds are very valuable, and so the town and the mine are off limits to outsiders without a special permit.
 If you have the permit, the authorities nevertheless regard any foreigner with considerable suspicion.